-The children of ECA will be using a very exciting curriculum for the 2017-2018 school year called WorkshopCycles.
+The children of ECA will be using a very exciting curriculum for this school year called WorkshopCycles.
 This program is created and distributed by LeaderResources, a publishing company dedicated to the education, formation, and spiritual journeys of Episcopalians.
 WorkshopCycles is an innovative way to experience Sunday School that takes seriously the spiritual development of children while providing exciting activities to engage a new level of learning and retention.
 “Rotation model” means that children work on the same story or concept for several weeks, using different learning approaches in each workshop room they visit.

 The workshops that we will be using this year are:

 The Units that the children will be exploring are:

 Please join us on Sunday mornings in the basement of the Swift Building.

 What Makes My Church Special?